Perjeta (Pertuzumab)

 Who Should Not Take Perjeta

-Do not use Perjeta if you’re allergic to pertuzumab or any ingredients, if you’re pregnant, if the package is damaged, or if it’s past the expiry date.
+Do not use Perjeta if you are allergic to pertuzumab or any of its ingredients, if you are pregnant, or if the packaging is damaged or expired.

 Medical Conditions to Discuss